Datttta/My_Notes/to-do.md

 === Todo ===
 - [ ] Example
 - [ ] Equilize you earphone
+- [ ] how to search on youtube from the terminal
 - [X] fix timeshift

 = Today =